rmacdonnell/techquiz/readme.txt

 #python solution for auto generating static landingpage

-this should ideally be done in a puppet/salt solution using grains and pillars ( modules and manifests)
+this should ideally be implemented alongside a puppet/salt solution using grains and pillars ( modules and manifests)

-this is a single use script but built in a way to be easily changed and accept additional arguments and expand functionality
+it is currently hard coded to accept only a single argument and if none present defaults to testquiz

-it is hard coded to accept only 1 user argument and if none present default to testquiz
+additional functionality.

-used to put serverblock in nginx site config
+generate serverblock in nginx site config
 Example:
 within "def sbcontents(self,site):" is a line #server_name uncomment this to have this script use argument input as servername and hostheader using regex lookups